getnikola/plugins/README.md

 #### `[Nikola]` (optional)

 If you require a specific version of Nikola, set `MinVersion` and `MaxVersion` accordingly.
+Those fields are not mandatory.

+If the plugin is a compiler extension, you need to set the `Compiler` here.
+Otherwise, skip this field.

-Neither field is mandatory, and you can even skip this section altogether if you do not need it.
+You can skip this section altogether if you do not need it.

 #### `[Documentation]`